tup32132/Segmentation-Images/README.md

 allows model to learn features of training set iteratively, too many epochs results in overfit
 *int*

+STEPS_PER_EPOCH: less than or equal to number of training images / batch size overrides EPOCHS unless None, causes EPOCHS to repeat the dataset that number of times *int*

 LAYERS: number of encoder and decoder blocks for unet architecture
 assume 4, too low and model is a failure, too high and model takes exponentially longer to train
 *int*